dsdanielpark/dsdanielpark.github.io/_posts/2023-04-30-Molecule-attention.md

 ### Multi-objective de novo drug design with conditional graph generative model
 - **year:** 2018
 - **url:** <https://www.semanticscholar.org/paper/14f1f267731c89bbff04fce87b223d73168d8a4e>
-- **abstract:** S2 TL;DR: A new de novo molecular design framework is proposed based on a type of sequential graph generators that do not use atom level recurrent units, which is much more tuned for molecule generation and has been scaled up to cover significantly larger molecules in the ChEMBL database.
+- **abstract:** *TL;DR:* A new de novo molecular design framework is proposed based on a type of sequential graph generators that do not use atom level recurrent units, which is much more tuned for molecule generation and has been scaled up to cover significantly larger molecules in the ChEMBL database.
 - **journal:** Journal of Cheminformatics
 - **volume:** 10
 - **pages:** null